veracode/veracode-uploadandscan-action/README.md

 ### `javawrapperversion`

 **Optional** STRING - Allows specifying the version of the Java API Wrapper used by the script to call the Veracode APIs.
 The default is to use the latest released version of the Veracode Java API Wrapper, as [published in Maven Central](https://search.maven.org/search?q=a:vosp-api-wrappers-java).
+An example of the version string format is `22.5.10.1`.

 ## Example usage